 With an increasing number of reported incidents involving riders and cars, we're building on our solid foundation of road safety education and campaigning to make drivers aware of what to do when they encounter horses on the road.

 We have seen over 400 incidents reported to us from March 2017 to March 2018, as well over a quarter of riders reporting that they were subject to road rage or abuse.
 If you or your horse have been involved in an incident, please let us know what happened and submit a report on our Horse Accidents website.

-2. Be patient, don't sound your horn or rev your engine
+2. Be patient, I won't sound my horn or rev my engine

-3. Pass wide (at least a car's width)
+3. Pass wide and slow (at least a car's width)